Lavish883/LokiStream-Lite/README.md

 <a href="https://github.com/Lavish883/lokiStreamLite/releases/download/v1.0.0/LokiStream.Lite.v1.0.0.apk" target="_blank">Download now ⬇⬇⬇</a>

+<h4>Do not PUT LokiStream Lite OR ANY FORK OF IT INTO GOOGLE PLAYSTORE or Any other Store.
+It may VIOLATE THEIR TERMS AND CONDITIONS or you may encounter legal obligations.
+I am not accounatble for if that happens.</h4>

 <!--<img src="https://user-images.githubusercontent.com/70912602/183312155-88b05313-f798-4ce5-b628-6e1b197ca0df.jpg" />--->
 <h4>Video player designed for the best user experience</h4>
 <img src="https://user-images.githubusercontent.com/70912602/183312158-9dc842a6-800c-4618-b18a-79068e0aa575.jpg" width="500" />